microsoft/InnerEye-DeepLearning/docs/bring_your_own_model.md

 directory, rather than an absolute path.

 ### Trainer arguments
-A The Lightning model returned by `create_model` can optionally inherit the fields defined in `TrainerParams`.
+The Lightning model returned by `create_model` can optionally inherit the fields defined in `TrainerParams`.
 This defines all arguments that control the PyTorch Lightning `Trainer` object that will be created by the InnerEye toolbox.
 Most importantly, the `num_epochs` controls the `max_epochs` argument of the `Trainer`.
 For further details how the `TrainerParams` are used, refer to the `create_lightning_trainer` method in